 Claustrophobic?
 Here’s how to prepare for a screening.

-Claustrophobia is a form of an anxiety disorder, agoraphobia, characterized by an irrational fear of confined or crowded spaces because the person has an underlying subconscious fear that they are unable to escape, says Dr. V. Geeta Bansal, a neurologist based out of Advocate Condell Medical Center.
+Claustrophobia is a form of an anxiety disorder, agoraphobia, characterized by a fear of confined or crowded spaces because the person has an underlying subconscious fear that they are unable to escape, says Dr. V. Geeta Bansal, a neurologist based out of Advocate Condell Medical Center.
 When individuals are triggered, the sympathetic nervous system responsible for our fight or flight response takes over and the person experiences a panic attack.